Step 3: Selecting an Authentic Need

 Humanities

 Students facilitate workshops on local issues, practicing conflict resolution, negotiation, and inclusive dialogue.
-This builds skills for peaceful societies and stronger civic participation.
+Builds skills for peaceful societies, civic participation, and collaborative partnerships.

 2. Community Partnerships